 There are a few waterparks around the Dordogne for family fun, including Aquacap Aquatic

 At Busiere Gallant there is a “VeloRail” where you can hire a buggy/cart which is like 2 bikes welded together side by side and placed on traintrack rails.
 You then cycle the 6km along the track to the end.
-This is a great family adventure for a few hours, and a bit of excercise.
+This is a great family adventure for a few hours on your holiday, and a bit of exercise.
 You can change and rotate who is doing the cycling and who is relaxing.

 Great Places in Dordogne France

 Bergerac is a beautiful medieval town with houses of half-timber that will take you back in time.
 This is a great town to spend a few days getting to know the local wines.
 The Maison des Vins in the cloistre will help you with this!
 You can also take a barge down the river for a 1-hour trip.
 There is also a tobacco museum in town.
 The old Roman-era church of Saint Jacques is a resting stop on the pilgrims Santiago di Compostella route.